MicrosoftLearning/dp-420-cosmos-db-dev/Allfiles/Labs/Shared/README.md

 ## Verify your setup

-For `search`, `agentmemory`, and `aitools`, run setup with `-AccountOnly` first.
-In the account's **Features** pane, enable full-text search and confirm vector search is enabled.
-Allow enrollment to complete, then rerun with the same resource group, explicit `-AccountName`, profile, and `-SearchFeaturesReady`.
-The confirmation switch records your check, not an automated readiness test.
-Only this second stage provisions Cosmos DB containers and roles.
-Optional Foundry resources can deploy during either stage.
-Run verification after the second stage succeeds.
+For `search`, `agentmemory`, and `aitools`, run the normal setup command without `-AccountOnly`.
+Setup enables the required account capabilities and creates the containers with vector and English full-text policies and indexes.
+If Azure reports that vector activation is pending, setup retries the missing containers for up to 15 minutes.
+Other errors stop the run.
+These profiles don't require manual full-text enrollment in the portal.

+To resume an interrupted run, use the recorded `-AccountName` with the same resource group, profile, and Foundry options.
+Existing containers remain unchanged.
+Older commands with `-AccountOnly` or `-SearchFeaturesReady` remain accepted, but neither switch is required. `-AccountOnly` intentionally stops before container setup.
+Wait for **Setup complete** before running verification.

 The `core` profile loads 295 items into `product` and 237 into `productMeta` (37 `category`, 200 `tag`).
 Check the counts in Data Explorer before reusing the account.